South Korea: Income, profits, and capital gains taxes: percent of revenue, 1972 - 2019:

-For that indicator, The World Bank provides data for South Korea from 1972 to 2015.
-The average value for South Korea during that period was 27.34 percent with a minumum of 22.16 percent in 1975 and a maximum of 34.76 percent in 1989.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for South Korea from 1972 to 2019.
+The average value for South Korea during that period was 27.46 percent with a minimum of 22.16 percent in 1975 and a maximum of 34.76 percent in 1989.

 Definition: Taxes on income, profits, and capital gains are levied on the actual or presumptive net income of individuals, on the profits of corporations and enterprises, and on capital gains, whether realized or not, on land, securities, and other assets.
 Intragovernmental payments are eliminated in consolidation.